Dr Gabriel Katz Wisel (Professor)

 Politics

-I am Professor (Personal Chair) of Politics and Quantitative Methods at the University of Exeter.
+I am Professor (Personal Chair) of Political Economy and Quantitative Methods at the University of Exeter.

 My research interests lie at the intersection of economics and political science, focusing on Latin American Politics, Political Behavior, Political Economy and Research Methods.
 My work has been published in leading economics and political science journals such as the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, the Economic Journal, the European Economic Review, and the Journal of Law, Economics & Organization, among others.